 Financial planning is an integral part of any business plan.
 Here we’ll go through exactly how to craft one, and how Soldo can help your business prosper.

-If you’re a small business owner looking to future-proof your company, then you’ve probably heard of the phrase ‘financial planning’.
+Knowing the advantages of financial planning is important in business, but not nearly as important as knowing what it is and how to do it.
 It’s a vague concept, so what exactly is it?
 And how do you create a financial plan for your company?
 In this article we’ll go through a comprehensive breakdown of financial planning for businesses and how best to go about it.

 At its most basic definition, financial planning involves using what data you have to make reasonable projections and plans regarding your business’ financial future.

 In some ways, financial planning is the opposite of accounting.
 In accounting you’re seeing what you’ve previously spent and analysing it.
 Planning involves setting financial goals and predicting future cash flow.
 For this reason, it’s is far less figure-based than accounting.
 Of course, you don’t pluck the numbers out of nowhere, but you are making educated estimates.

 A financial plan is the practical backbone for the rest of your business plan.
 Your overarching strategies and expectations for the business may sound good, but if they aren’t backed up by figures then they don’t mean a great deal.

 When making a financial plan, it’s a good idea to set out exactly what your goals and aims are, so that you can work back from there and analyse the investments and expenses that will be necessary for achieving them.

 This is especially important if you’re looking for external funding, be that a loan from a bank or monetary support from an individual like an angel investor.
 If they can see that you have a thorough and realistic financial plan then it will increase the likelihood that they’ll put money into your business.

 However, a financial plan is not a single fixed document that will guide your business decisions forever, it’s a set of fluid projections that you should reflect on and alter as needed when your goals or profits change.